fast40/FoodTracker/README.md

 > Update: the backend has been migrated to use Maven.

 1. Install Maven.
 On MacOS, if you have homebrew, simply run `brew install maven`.
+2. Get an USDA Food API Key at https://fdc.nal.usda.gov/api-guide
+3. Create. a copy of `backend/.env.example` and rename it to `.env`, then put your API key in there.
-2. To build and run:
+4. To build and run:

 ```sh
 cd backend